Tag: eastern league

 Frank Grant: the Hall of Fame Trailblazer who Began his Pro Career in Meriden

 The year was 1886.
-Meriden was a thriving industrial center steeped in two things: cutlery manufacturing and base ball.
-The Silver City, like most urban settings in America, was captivated by the new National Game.
-Local enthusiasts formed a professional club called the Silverites and entered them into the Eastern League.
-Meriden’s best player was Ulysses Franklin Grant of Pittsfield, Massachusetts.
-Frank Grant dominated on the diamond – though as the first black player to sign with a minor league team in Connecticut, his presence was polarizing.
+Meriden was a thriving industrial city steeped in two things: cutlery manufacturing and base ball.
+Like most urban settings in America, The Silver City was captivated by the new National Game.
+Meriden enthusiasts formed a professional club – the Silverites of the Eastern League.
+The club’s best player was Ulysses Franklin Grant of Pittsfield, Massachusetts.
+Frank Grant dominated on the diamond and as the first black player to sign with a minor league team in Connecticut, his presence was polarizing.

 1886 Jun 10 Base Ball Hartfords vs. Meriden